USSR-Alt3/LoRAs/README.md

  ## A terse statement,for those lucky to come to this project：

- 1. Anime and game characters‘ embeddings and LoRas developed by USSR,are used for AI painting and communicating in our group.I'll contine updating this project in idle time,maybe?
+ 1. Anime and game characters‘ Embeddings and LoRAs developed by USSR,are used for AI painting communication in our group.I'll contine updating this project in idle time,maybe?

  2. Take care to the size of files.In this responsibility,`XXX.pt` means this file an Embedding model,and `XXX~xxx.safetensors` means a LoRa model.

  3. How to use Embeddings:

-     Put Embedding models like `XXX.pt` into folder `...\stable-diffusion-webui\Embeddings`,when using,input `XXX` to use `XXX.pt`.
+     Put Embedding models like `XXX.pt` into folder `...\stable-diffusion-webui\Embeddings`,when using,input `XXX` to invoke `XXX.pt`.

- 4. How to use LoRas:
+ 4. How to use LoRAs:

-    First,make sure your Webui is the latest stable version of 2023.
+    First,make sure your Webui is the latest stable version of 2023,all versions after 2023/2/6 can invoke LoRAs by inputing tag like `<lora:filename:weight>`.

+    If using this way,put LoRA models into folder `.\stable-diffusion-webui\models\Lora`.

-    Then,open the page `Extensions` to install the extension `sd-webui-additional-networks`.
+    Or,open the page `Extensions` to install the extension `sd-webui-additional-networks`.

-    Next,put LoRa models like `XXX~xxx.safetensors` into folder `.\stable-diffusion-webui\extensions\sd-webui-additional-networks\models\lora`.
+    Next,put LoRA models like `XXX~xxx.safetensors` into folder `.\stable-diffusion-webui\extensions\sd-webui-additional-networks\models\lora`.

-    At last,make sure you correctly install the extension,so that you can enable models at `Additional Networks`,and you can input `xxx` in the corresponding model name `XXX~xxx.safetensors`,to enhance the characters' similarity.
+    At last,make sure you correctly install the extension,so that you can enable LoRAs at `Additional Networks`,and input `xxx` in the corresponding model name `XXX~xxx.safetensors`,also recommanding corresponding Embedding together to enhance the characters' similarity.

  5. If you wanna use these files to publish artwork on webs like Pixiv or Twitter,please indicating this project's link.